 So, with my dear wife’s blessing, I quit that job outright.

 I spent the next 30 years on a quest to find a better way to lead.
 When I found that better way, I joined with my son, Gregg, to write about leadership.
 We interviewed leaders in 61 organizations in 11 countries (including Cisco, eBay, Google, Mayo Clinic, and Zappos).
-The subtitle of our award-winning book tells it all: “building excellent, ethical, and enduring organizations.”
+The subtitle of our book, Triple Crown Leadership, tells it all: “building excellent, ethical, and enduring organizations.”